Majangajohn/Agriconnect/README.md

 ### Development Workflow
 Working on Features
-Create a new branch for each feature: git checkout -b feature/feature-name Make your changes, following the coding standards Write tests for your code
+Create a new branch for each feature: git checkout -b feature-branch Make your changes, following the coding standards Write tests for your code
 Create a pull request for review